rm511130/Tanzu-Workshop-TKGI/README.md

 Congratulations, you have completed all the LABs in this Workshop.

-Please update the Workshop Google Sheet with an "x" in the appropriate column.
+Please update the [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/17AG0H2_zJNXWIP8ZOsXjjlPCPKwhskRTg5bgkRR4maI) with an "X" in the appropriate column.

 -----------------------------------------------------
 ### BONUS LAB: Using Tanzu Gemfire to Turbo-Charge Access to Data in a MySQL Database

+- This lab was created specifically for L Brands.
+It only takes 10 minutes to execute.
 - During this Lab, we will deploy a sample App that uses a MySQL DB and a GEMFIRE In-Memory-Lookaside-Cache.
+- You will spin-up your own MySQL DB and GEMFIRE In-Memory-Lookaside-Cache data services.
 - Please execute the commands shown below:

 ```